Frequently Asked Questions about this course

 Because some government agencies, accrediting institutions, and scholarship committees require more standardized grades, I also issue a numerical score for your work, which is normalized so that it fits the grading scale used by most high schools in evaluating passing, above average, and exceptional work at the freshman, sophomore, junior, and senior levels.
 Your transcript will include instructions on translating a numerical grade to a letter grade.
 Many Scholars Online students have been accepted to nationally-recognized, competative colleges and universities, and have received scholarships based on these evaluations.

-However your scores are reported, the best way to establish your competence in chemistry or any other science subject for college admission or placement is to take the SAT II examination or AP exam.
+However your scores are reported, the best way to establish a high school level competence in chemistry or any other science subject for college admission or placement is to take the SAT II or ACT examination.

 Most students in Scholars Online chemistry are upper division students with some experience in the sciences already, and are forming their post-high school education plans.
 Many of them take standardized tests, but since homeschooled students receive their scores directly from the testing agency, I do not know all the results for all of my students who have taken the chemistry exams.
-Some students have reported scores on the SAT II between 630 and 750, and AP scores of 3 and 4.
+Some students have reported scores on the SAT II between 630 and 750, and ACT scores in the high 20s and 30s.

 If you have a conflict with the scheduled sessions, you will need to review your priorities and decide whether or not you can commit to the class.
 If your outside conflict is short term, I will work with you through the period, but you must plan to attend most of the year's sessions.